JoyZadan/html-css-portfolio-project/README.md

     * Removed the unnecessary script tags for libraries such as JQuery, Popper and Bootstrap.
     * Included in the Credits section the screenshots of the code snippets for the navigation menu from FlorinPop and for the use of rem instead of pixel that was learned from Kevin Powell's YouTube tutorials.
     * Renamed some of the assets (images) to remove capitalization to allow for cross-platform compatibility.
+    * Added comments above custom code files, especially on CSS files to explain the purpose of the code segmentt
     * Tested the JavaScript code snippet on jslint.com and found errors, specifically on the arrow function (ES6) syntax.
 It could be that JSLint does not support some aspects of ES6.
 I decided to borrow an [arrow function syntax code snippet from W3 Schools](https://www.w3schools.com/js/js_arrow_function.asp) to test.
 The code from W3Schools also showed errors on JSLint.
     - ![See screenshots: my borrowed js code snippet](assets/images/validation/jslint.png)
     - ![W3Schools arrow function syntax example](assets/images/validation/w3-schools-arrow-function-syntax-example.png)